eduarguz/slate/source/index.html.md

 - `validated_signature` When communicating with the ACS, message signatures must be validated, this parameter indicates the result of that validation..

 - `eci` The *Electronic Commerce Indicator* indicates the level of security and the result of the 3D Secure authorization.
-See #ECI Codes
+See [Eci Codes](#eci-codes)

 ## Get Transaction Status